waterlink/active_record.cr/README.md

 Supported is operators: `is_true is_not_true is_false is_not_false is_unknown is_not_unknown is_null is_not_null`

+### Connection configuration

+Connection configuration is delegated to the database adapter library.
+So find it in the respective library's documentation.
+[Known adapters](#known-database-adapters).

 ### Connection Pool configuration (Experimental)

 Each distinct model class has its own associated connection pool.
 By default,